 In summary, we find the tension examined by \cite{Dai:2023pzr} to be alleviated by this analysis as a result of including a central dark mass component in our model which emulates an extended cluster of stellar remnants (see discussion in Sec.~\ref{sec:rem}), and by our statistical treatment of intrinsic spin-down modeling which allows quantifying the significance of putative tensions.

 For illustrative purposes, we also show in Fig.~\ref{fig:accpul} the effect of concentrating $\sim 15 \%$ of the central mass component in the form a $4\times10^4\: \MS$ IMBH, which is representative of some of the values in the literature \citep{Noyola:2008kt, 2017MNRAS.464.2174B}.
-We observe that, while in both models extremal LOS accelerations are allowable, the larger IMBH model would produce significant extremal accelerations over a larger region within the inner $\sim 0.5$ pc, comparable to the radius of the circle of influence of the putative IMBH.
+We observe that, while in both models extremal LOS accelerations are allowable, the larger IMBH model would produce significant extremal accelerations over a larger region within the inner $\sim 0.5$ pc, comparable to the radius of the circle of influence $r_{\rm inf} \sim $ of the putative IMBH.
 A detection of such an extremal acceleration within this region would constitute a `smoking-gun' signature of such an IMBH.
-Such scenario is disfavored by stellar kinematics in our analysis, except for the very inner region within $\lesssim 0.1$ pc, where a smaller IMBH of at most a few thousand solar masses is still allowable.
-This limited presence of extremal accelerations remains a falsifiable prediction in the context of our analysis, should new MSPs be detected in the innermost regions of $\OC$ (cf. gray, dashed line of Fig.~\ref{fig:accpul}).
+Such scenario is disfavored by stellar kinematics in our analysis, except for the very inner region within $\lesssim 0.15$ pc, where a smaller IMBH of at most a few thousand solar masses is still allowable.\footnote{We determine this region as that for which our analysis allows a measurably large extremal acceleration that could no be accounted by the extended components alone.
+This corresponds to the blue, thin inner cusp seen in Fig.~\ref{fig:accpul}.} This limited presence of extremal accelerations remains a falsifiable prediction in the context of our analysis, should new MSPs be detected in the innermost regions of $\OC$ (cf. gray, dashed line of Fig.~\ref{fig:accpul}).